 Primary care boundaries and referrals

 Know who can act as your primary care provider.
-A practitioner should refer to doctors or allied professionals when issues exceed their scope.
+A safe practitioner clearly states their scope of practice and should refer to physicians, specialists, or allied health professionals when a case exceeds their training or when prescription management is needed.

 How I verify credentials

-- Watch for exaggerated claims, antivaccination language, or promises that dismiss mainstream care.
+- Be cautious of exaggerated claims, antivaccination language, or promises that dismiss mainstream care — these are red flags.

 Common herbs I see people use—and how I assess them

-Below I list common herbal supplements patients ask about, and how I check whether they fit a treatment plan.
+Below I list common herbal supplements patients ask about, and how I check whether they fit a safe, evidence‑informed treatment plan.

 Echinacea, garlic, and green tea

-Ginseng may boost perceived energy and resilience.
-I use cautious dosing to reduce sleep disruption or blood pressure changes.
+Ginseng is used for perceived energy and resilience; I use cautious dosing to minimise sleep disruption or effects on blood pressure.
+Evidence varies by preparation and patient group.

-Hawthorn is a traditional heart support example; I do not recommend it without cardiology input for angina, heart failure, or blood pressure medicines.
+Hawthorn has traditional use for supportive heart care.
+I do not recommend hawthorn without cardiology input for people with angina, heart failure, or when they are on blood pressure or cardiac medicines — coordination with cardiology is essential.

 St. John’s wort and black cohosh

-Black cohosh is used for menopausal symptoms but carries liver safety cautions.
-I ask about prior liver issues and monitor for side effects.
+Black cohosh is commonly used for menopausal symptoms but carries liver safety cautions in some reports.
+I ask about prior liver disease, check baseline liver tests when indicated, and monitor for side effects if it is considered.

-I choose third‑party tested brands, match extract strengths, and track effects in real time.
-For select conditions, herbs can help when quality is high and supervision is in place, but they are not substitutes for necessary treatments.
+I prefer third‑party tested brands, match extract strengths to trial evidence where available, and track effects carefully in real time.
+In selected cases, herbs can play a helpful role when product quality is high and supervision is in place — but they are not substitutes for necessary prescription treatments or specialist care.

 How I integrate natural approaches with conventional medical care

-I start every plan by making sure your whole care team sees the same notes and goals.
-Clear records keep changes safe and simple.
+I begin every plan by making sure your whole care team sees the same notes and goals.
+Clear records and shared objectives keep changes safe, measurable, and simple to review.

 Coordinating with healthcare providers to reduce risk

-I sync with your primary care team, specialists, and pharmacists before recommending anything new.
-This lets us spot interactions with your medicines early.
+I connect with your primary care team, specialists, and pharmacists before recommending anything new so we can spot interactions with your medicines early and avoid unintended harms.

-- I map current treatments and supplements to flag risks quickly.
+- I map current treatments and supplements into a single list to flag risks quickly (drug–herb interactions, duplicate ingredients, or timing problems).

-- I loop in pharmacists for interaction checks and dosing advice.
+- I loop in pharmacists for interaction checks and dosing advice when prescription medicines are involved.

-- I keep communication respectful so doctors and naturopaths work from shared information.
+- I keep communication respectful and transparent so doctors and naturopaths work from shared information rather than conflicting plans.

 Stress management, sleep, nutrition, and lifestyle foundations

 Integration is a team sport.
-Shared goals, honest check‑ins, and clear documentation reduce risk and help treatment work better for your health.
+Shared goals, honest check‑ins, and clear documentation reduce risk and help any treatment — conventional or natural — work better for your health.
+I prioritise collaboration with primary care doctors and other providers so your health care stays coordinated and safe.

 Get personalized help today: Dr Kabonge Call Or WhatsApp +256778320910